kevinptx/landing-page/README.md

 ## Description

-This project is a simple landing page that demonstrates the use of JavaScript to manipulate the DOM.
+This project is the second project in Udacity's Front End Developer Nanodegree program.
+It is a simple landing page that demonstrates the use of JavaScript to manipulate the DOM.
 It also showcases responsive design techniques using HTML and CSS.

 ## Instructions